-The Department of Organismic and Evolutionary Biology does not admit students whose sole purpose is to study for the master of arts degree.
-However, graduate students admitted to the any PhD program at Harvard University may apply for the AM degree if they fulfill the following requirements:
+The Department of Organismic and Evolutionary Biology does not admit students whose sole purpose is to study for the Master of Arts degree.
+However, graduate students admitted to any PhD program at Harvard University may apply for the AM degree if they fulfill the following requirements:

-- Six graded half-courses in the Department (or approved by the Director of Graduate Studies), with no grades lower than B- and an overall grade average of B or better.
+- Six graded half-courses in the Department (or courses from other departments approved by the Director of Graduate Studies), with no grades lower than B- and an overall grade average of B or better.

 - At least three of the six courses must be below the 200 level.

 - At least two of the six courses must be at the 200 level.

 - TIME and 300-level courses will not ordinarily be accepted toward the AM degree.